prithuls/BSA-UNR/content/authors/ahsan-habib-munna/_index.md

 ---
 # Display name
-title: "Mohammad Farhan"
+title: "Ahsan Habib Munna"

 # Username (this should match the folder name and the name on publications)
 authors:
-  - "mohammad-farhan"
+  - "ahsan-habib-munna"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Secretary of BSA
+role: Graduate Research Assistant, Materials Design and Characterization Group, Materials Science and Engineering

 # Organizations/Affiliations
 organizations: